 This document is in two parts.
-The first is this prospectus supplement, which describes the specific terms of this offering of Class A common stock.
+The first is this prospectus supplement, which describes the specific terms of this offering of convertible notes.
 The second part, the accompanying prospectus, gives more general information, some of which does not apply to this offering.